RCHG/rchg.github.io/pages/about_overview.md

 ### Scientific Interests

-My objective is a better understanding of the climate response to greenhouse gases and aerosols (with an additinal focus on mineral dust), but also improve my knowledge of remote sensing applied on earth sciences.
+My objective is a better understanding of the climate response to greenhouse gases (in particular ozone) and aerosols (with an additinal focus on mineral dust), but also improve my knowledge of remote sensing applied on earth sciences.
 For the first question, I investigates the climate variability and radiative forcing estimations together with the role of the Ozone on the climate system (which is complemented by my interest on numerical models of atmospheric processes at several scales).
 My interest on remote sensing comprises develop simulations of the actual measurement conditions to assert the uncertainty and new applications of remote sensing, but also in-situ measurement to calibrate, test and validate satellite products and improve retrieval algorithms.
 I am interested on carbon cycle and water cycle application of remote sensing science.

 Due to my professional trajectory my interest is also related with mathematical methods, in particular those related with statistics and statistical physics, together with scientific computing.